Contrastive Conditional Latent Diffusion for Audio-visual Segmentation: Experimental Results

+\Fixtwo{We further compare the performance of our model with AVSSBench~\cite{zhou2024avss}, CATR~\cite{li_catr_acmmm_2023} and AVSegFormer~\cite{gao2024avsegformer}} on the AVSBench-semantic datasets (AVSS)~\cite{zhou2024avss} dataset. \Fixtwo{Compared to AVSegFormer, our model demonstrates consistent improvements with absolute margins of 1.4 and 1.3 in mIoU and F-score metrics, respectively.
+These performance gains are particularly pronounced on complex datasets containing multiple sounding targets and rich semantic information, as shown in~\tabref{tab:avss-comparison}.
+This superior performance can be attributed to our model's enhanced capability in modeling audio-visual correlations using the proposed diffusion framework, which becomes more evident when handling sophisticated scenarios with diverse audio sources and semantic contexts.} The consistent performance across multiple datasets (AVSBench-S4, MS3, and now AVSS) provides substantial evidence for the robustness and adaptability of our approach.
+This additional experiment reinforces our claim that recasting AVS as a conditional generation task with audio guidance offers a generalizable framework for audio-visual segmentation challenges.

-\textbf{Qualitative Comparison.} In Fig.~\ref{fig:main_compare}, we show the qualitative comparison of our method with the existing method, namely AVSBench~\cite{zhou_AVSBench_ECCV_2022}.
-Our method tends to output segmentation results with finer details, \ien~an accurate segmentation of the \emph{bow of the violin} and the \emph{piano-key} in the left sample in Fig.~\ref{fig:main_compare}.
-Additionally, our method also has the ability to identify the true sound producer, such as the \emph{boy} in the right sample in Fig.~\ref{fig:main_compare}, indicating a better sound localization performance.
-While \cite{zhou_AVSBench_ECCV_2022} segments the two foreground objects, ignoring the audio information as guidance.
+\textbf{Qualitative Comparison.} In Fig.~3, we show the qualitative comparison of our method with \Fixtwo{AVSBench~\cite{zhou_AVSBench_ECCV_2022}, ECMVAE~\cite{mao_iccv_2023_ecmvae} and AVSegFormer~\cite{gao2024avsegformer}.
+Among them, AVSBench is the baseline model, ECMVAE is also a generative AVS model similar to ours.
+Furthermore, AVSegFormer is the most advanced model.} The visualization samples in Fig.~\ref{fig:main_compare} are selected from the more challenging MS3 subset.
+It can be observed that our method tends to output segmentation results with finer details, \ie~an accurate segmentation of the \emph{bow of the violin} and the \emph{piano-key} in the left sample in Fig.~\ref{fig:main_compare}.
+In addition, our method also has the ability to identify the true sound producer, such as the \emph{boy} in the right sample in Fig.~\ref{fig:main_compare}, indicating a better sound localization capability. \Fixtwo{Compared to AVSegFormer, which adopts a transformer architecture, our model incorporates audio cues explicitly via a conditional latent diffusion process.
+This enables more accurate localization of sounding objects, especially in complex scenes.
+As a result, AVSegFormer tends to highlight visually salient regions, whereas our model focuses more accurately on sounding objects.}